byte-physics/matrixfilereader/Readme-Compilation.txt

 This is a step-by-step manual to compile the MatrixFileReader XOP.

 Requirements:
 - Visual Studio 2005 (it is not advised to try a different version.
-If you have to switch you need a different Vernissage SDK/DLLs)
+If you have to switch you need a different Vernissage SDK)
-- Windows XP SP1 or later
+- Windows XP SP2 or later
 - Vernissage 2.0 SDK (at least the T10 preview version, included)
 - XOP Toolkit 6 (included)
 - Igor 6.20 or later